 Benefits of engagement

-By participating in these you will:
+Through active participation in these professional development programs, you will:

 - Develop your teaching skills and explore the theory of how your students learn, through a balance of process and content.